Pastoral Concert: Cultural influence

 The Dutch artist Jan de Bisschop copied Pastoral Concert for an engraving as part of his traditional practice copying the Italian Renaissance masters' art.
 Eugène Delacroix was also said to have made a copy of this painting after witnessing it in the Louvre in 1824.
-The copy is now lost, but the Venetian work is rumored to have been one of the inspirations for his painting, Women of Algiers.
+The copy has been lost, but the Venetian work is rumored to have been one of the inspirations for his painting, Women of Algiers.
 Some other artists' rumored to have copied Pastoral Concert include Edgar Degas and Henri Fantin-Latour. Édouard Manet conceived his Le déjeuner sur l'herbe after viewing the earlier work in the Louvre.

 Dante Gabriel Rossetti wrote a poem titled A Venetian Pastoral, by Giorgione, in the Louvre, which was explicitly written about this painting.
 His poetry was created to move the reader triangularly through the canvas, hopping from subject to subject.
 This specific sonnet was included in his Poems in 1870.

+The three seated figures in the painting were cut and pasted into the sleeve of the 1983 Electric Light Orchestra album Secret Messages.